-RA is estimated to affect approximately two million patients in the United States and can be difficult to manage due to the variability in treatment response from patient to patient.
-Therapeutic agent selection for RA patients remains a significant unmet need.
+RA is estimated to affect approximately 1.5 million patients in the United States and can be difficult to manage due to a well-defined treatment response ceiling for the spectrum of FDA-approved biological treatments for RA.
+Personalized therapeutic agent selection for RA patients remains a significant unmet need.
 RA patients often try multiple therapies empirically before they find one that lowers their disease activity.
 The placement of an RA patient on an ineffective therapy risks progression and worsening of the disease, further damage to the joints, and significant wasted spend on expensive therapeutic agents.
 There are currently no reliable assays for predicting positive patient response prior to the selection of commonly prescribed biological therapeutic agents.
-In collaboration with Queen Mary University of London, we are aiming to develop a family of patented assays pertaining to RNA expression patterns used in the prediction of patient response to commonly prescribed csDMARD (AVISE® RADR 1) and biological therapeutics (AVISE® RADR 2) for RA.
-The assays utilize minimally invasive synovial tissue biopsies as input, which are then assessed for RNA expression data.
-These data are then run through proprietary machine learning algorithms that provide actionable insights on predicted csDMARD and biological therapeutic response for RA patients based on an individual patient's RNA expression patterns.
+In collaboration with Queen Mary University of London (QMUL), we are aiming to develop a family of patented assays pertaining to RNA expression patterns used in the prediction of patient response to biological therapeutics for RA.
+The assays utilize minimally invasive synovial tissue biopsies as input, which are then processed for total RNA expression data.
+The resulting data is then run through proprietary artificial intelligence (AI) developed algorithms that provide actionable insights on predicted biological therapeutic response for RA patients based on an individual patient's RNA expression patterns.